ppaschos/ciconnect-portal-markdowns/spt.ci-connect.net/about/about.md

 ## SPT Connect

-SPT Connect offers access to two dedicated analysis servers, `amundsen.grid.uchicago.edu` and `scott.grid.uchicago.edu`.
+SPT Connect offers collaboration access to two dedicated analysis servers, `amundsen.grid.uchicago.edu` and `scott.grid.uchicago.edu`.
 From these you can submit to the high-throughput computing resources of the Open Science Grid, and to the "friends queue" provided by the ATLAS group at UChicago.